Ene Elizabeth Adeka is crazy!

 - And now, SAFAYA WRITERS –the best people on the planet are my neighbours on WhatsApp and together we are learning so we can earn.

-My first official release however, will be “Marrying Johnson” and I’m excited about it because it is partly my story told through the life of Tola, a young Nigerian woman on a journey to find love and purpose.
+Ene Elizabeth Adeka’s first official book however, will be “Marrying Johnson” and I’m excited about it because it is partly my story told through the life of Tola, a young Nigerian woman on a journey to find love and purpose.
 Like I said, I’m a sucker for love.

 - Go back to God.

-- Identify a skill you’re good at and can thrive.
+- Identify a skill you’re good at and can thrive in.

 - Gauge your competence and confidence level in that skill, find a mentor and unashamedly submit to their hammer.